 Have you been injured at your workplace or while performing your work duties, such as a slip and fall?
 If so, you may be thinking of filing a workers’ compensation claim to pay for your medical bills and help to recover your damages.
 However, did you know that you may also file a personal injury claim, which could provide you with a better settlement than workers’ compensation?

-Generally, workers assume that when they are injured at work, the only option they have is through workers’ compensation; but in some situations, it’s possible to file a personal injury claim as well.
+Generally, workers assume that when they are injured at work, the only option they have is through workers’ compensation; but in some situations, it’s possible to file for workers’ comp and a personal injury claim at the same time.
 Many believe that this is considered ‘suing’ your boss, when in reality a third party may be responsible, such as the owner of the building.
 In this scenario, the third party’s insurance would be responsible for handling the cost of their safety shortcomings.

 When Filing A Workers’ Compensation Claim

-When you are injured at your workplace or off-site while carrying out work-related tasks and decide to file a workers’ comp claim, you don’t have to prove that your employer, co-worker, or any other party caused the injury.
+When you are injured at your workplace or off-site while carrying out work-related tasks or even in a work-related car accident and decide to file a workers’ comp claim, you don’t have to prove that your employer, co-worker, or any other party caused the injury.
 Instead, you are entitled to receive workers’ compensation benefits even when the injury was your fault in some way.
 This is exactly what this type of coverage is for.
 It’s meant to protect workers who become injured in any way, since even if the injury was their fault, they would not have been injured if they were not on the job working for someone else.

 If you decide to go with workers’ compensation, you will not receive anything outside of economic costs, but you may recover damages such as medical expenses, weekly compensation for wages, permanent impairment benefits, and vocational rehabilitation.
 You will not, therefore, be able to claim for pain and suffering.
 This is because workers’ compensation is actually a form of insurance, or a trade between the business owner and the providers of labor.